GitOps (CI/CD)

 - name: Setup SSH Key and vault pass

-working-directory: /autobase/automation
+working-directory: /autobase/automation/playbooks

 run: |